-- Provide variety in building and site design and visually appealing streetscapes in residential developments of several dwellings or more; - Minimize significant impacts, such as loss of light or privacy, from large residential infill buildings on adjacent residents; - Promote compatibility with Fircrest's residential neighborhoods and avoid an appearance of overcrowding when rezones will increase residential development capacity or when density bonuses or flexibility in site standards are utilized; and - Emphasize features typical of detached single detached dwellings, such as pitched roofs, single points of entry and substantial window trim, as part of residential structures containing two or more dwelling units.
+- Provide variety in building and site design and visually appealing streetscapes in residential developments of several dwellings or more. - Minimize significant impacts, such as loss of light or privacy, from large residential infill buildings on adjacent residents. - Promote compatibility with Fircrest's residential neighborhoods and avoid an appearance of overcrowding when rezones will increase residential development capacity or when density bonuses or flexibility in site standards are utilized. - Emphasize features typical of single-detached dwellings, such as pitched roofs, single points of entry and substantial window trim, as part of missing middle housing.